rkulla/vimogen/README.md

 __Q: Is Vimogen really the easiest way to manage Vim plugins?__

 A: You tell me.
 I evolved the way I was handling it into this script.
-Vimogen doesn't require adding anything to your .vimrc file or .vim directory.
+Vimogen doesn't require adding anything to your .vimrc file or remember any new vim commands.

-There are other ways to handle the automation of installing Vim plugins via pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules.
-There are also other plugin managers such as Vundle that may have more options but also require configuration.
-Vimogen is the easiest method I've seen.
+There are other ways to handle the automation of installing Vim plugins via pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules, but to me submodules are overkill and besides I like to keep my .vim/ chmod 600 and store my .swp files there, and without having to manage it as a git repo.
+There are also other plugin managers such as Vundle that require configuration.
+Vimogen is just the easiest method I've seen.

 License
 =======